KairosDS/etsit-fabric/etsit-fabric_infrastructure/README.md

 1. You have to execute ```./runApp.sh``` to raise the infra.
 2. And exuecute ```npm install``` and ```npm start``` to set up the API.

-> NOTE: The front App is located on https://github.com/KairosDS/living-lab_supply-chain-fabric_front-app.git at **storage branch**.
+> NOTE: The front App is located on https://github.com/KairosDS/etsit-fabric/tree/master/etsit-fabric_front-app.

 Now, you must configure at least one channel and set up a chaincode on the peers to interact with them.
 The steps that you have to execute manually are:
 1. Login